 Shyama is a community and self-taught artist.
-Her interdisciplinary practice is shaped by her experimentation with unconventional techniques, materials, and styles, as well as by her interests in mysticism, corporeality, and futurity.
+Her interdisciplinary practice is due to her experimentation with unconventional techniques, and styles, as well as by her interests in mysticism, temporality, and futurity.
 She explores notions of transcendence through a series of questions.
-How does belonging manifest?
 What place does intergenerational trauma, connectedness, and (un)knowing have in our contemporary lives?
-What is power, what does it look like, and do we have a choice in its determination?
-What does it mean to be free, to be grounded, to have self-determination?
-How can one’s own intimate struggle to build identity and a sense of belonging inform a larger landscape of dialogues, policies, and histories?
-Through her pursuit of these questions, Shyama builds small worlds where her figures, real and imagined, fill space alongside vegetation, planets, and colors symbolizing social dynamics and universes – past, present, and future.
+What is power, what does it look like, and what is our scope of influence on its determination?
+What does it mean to be free, to be grounded, to know oneself?
+How can one’s own intimate struggle to build identity and a sense of belonging inform a larger landscape of dialogues, policies, and storytelling?
+Through her pursuit of these questions, Shyama builds small worlds where her figures, real and imagined, fill space alongside nature, planets, and colors symbolizing social dynamics and universes – past, present, and future.

 The Washingtonian, Femme Fatale DC, Nerds of Color, The Line Hotel (D.C), NYU Press, Columbia University Press, Westphalia Press, Teen Vogue, Amplifier, Smithsonian, University of California,

 Feel free to email me directly or use the contact page.